-Section 320 Strengthening AANAPISI grants have been funded through discretionary appropriations since FY2009 under Title III-A. Additional mandatory appropriations are provided annually through FY2019 under Title III-F. In general, eligibility requirements, authorized uses, and administrative processes for Title III-A and Title III-F AANAPISI grants are the same; therefore, in this report, the Title III-A and Title III-F AANAPISI programs are referred to collectively as the Strengthening AANAPISI program and are discussed in conjunction with one another, unless otherwise stated.
+Strengthening AANAPISI are funded through discretionary appropriations under Title III-A and through mandatory appropriations under Title III-F. In general, eligibility requirements, authorized uses, and administrative processes for Title III-A and Title III-F AANAPISI grants are the same; therefore, in this report, the Title III-A and Title III-F AANAPISI programs are referred to collectively as the Strengthening AANAPISI program and are discussed in conjunction with one another, unless otherwise stated.

 To qualify for a Strengthening AANAPISI program grant under either Title III-A or III-F, institutions of higher education must meet the HEA Section 312(b) eligibility requirements.
 Additionally, at the time of application, an institution must have an enrollment of undergraduate students that is at least 10% Asian American students or Native American Pacific Islander students.
-For purposes of the Strengthening AANPISI program, an Asian American is an individual "having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent,"59 and a Native American Pacific Islander is "any descendant of the aboriginal people of any island in the Pacific Ocean that is a territory or possession of the United States."60
+For purposes of the Strengthening AANPISI program, an Asian American is an individual "having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent," and a Native American Pacific Islander is "any descendant of the aboriginal people of any island in the Pacific Ocean that is a territory or possession of the United States."